supabase-community/supabase-kt/plugins/CoilIntegration/README.md

 ### Display images from Supabase Storage

-You can easily create a image request like this:
+You can easily create an image request like this:

 ```kotlin
 val request = ImageRequest.Builder(context)